Moesif/apidocs/source/includes/_postingapi.md

 ## App Id

-The appId should be generated through your settings, it is the same appId that you would for the proxy as well.
+The App Id should be generated through your settings in Moesif Dashboard.
+It is the same appId that you would for the proxy as well.
 Basically, this identifies your unique app, so that all data related to that app is analyzed together.
+Please include this in the header of the requests to Moeisf.

+`X-Moesif-Application-Id` **required**

 ## Posting a single Event

-Since for now, we are focusing on restful API, so event object consistent of an request and response objects.
+Since for now, we are focusing on restful API, so event object consistent of a request object and a response object.

 ### HTTP Request